osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-3.md

 ![](./flashlight.png)

 ## FlashLightSetting class
 Once the plugin is loaded, it reads the parameters given under the `<plugin>` element.
-For each `<flash_light>` element, an object of `FlashLightSetting` is created with the given parameters.
+For each `<light>` element, an object of `FlashLightSetting` is created with the given parameters.

 To flash/dim the light, `FlashLightSetting` class has two functions: `Flash()` and `Dim()`.
 It continuously checks the simulation time and finds the right timing to call those functions.
 Let's say the light to control is now flashing.
 When the duration time has been passed, it calls `Dim()`.
 Then, it waits until the interval time is passes.
 After that, it calls `Flash()`, and repeats these steps above.
 If the flashlight is given with multiple `<block>`, it switches to the next block so the light patterns are switched as described by the plugin parameters.